 It slays stress and anxiety thereby preventing stress-induced acne.

 Ashwagandha has neuroprotective properties.
 It nourishes the central nervous system to enhance tolerance to stress.
-11 Glycosides present in it significantly show anti-stress activity.12
+11 Glycosides significantly show anti-stress activity.12

 It promotes the scavenging of free radicals.